 But Hestia was fast and soon she was side by side with Marie.
 She made sure that they were evened out, and then swung one leg over onto the Nimbus.
 Marie was startled and lost her grip for a moment.
 But Hestia quickly swung the rest of herself over, taking control of the broom.
 Without much fuss, she guided it back down to the ground.
 Robert may have been scared for his daughter, but managed to draw his wand to soften his own broom's landing which Hestia had let spin to the ground.

-were you thinking?"
+"What on earth were you thinking?"
 Myra snapped, anger overpowering her fear for her little sister.
 She couldn't believe Marie had been so stupid!

 "I wanted to fly like Hestia," Marie answered, trying to sound defiant but looking quite shaken.